ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ![Switch Rotation Mode](../img/LightBulb/updates/SwitchRotationMode.png){: .image-frame .center loading="lazy" }

 !!! hint
-    Learning the editor bindings, such that ++E++ switches to **Rotation** mode can help productivity and speed while using the Core editor.
+    The editor keyboard shortcuts, such that ++E++ switches to **Rotation** mode, can help productivity and speed while using the Core editor.
+Check out all the keybindings in our [Editor Keybindings](editor_keybindings.md) reference.

 Look at the **Properties** window.
 In the **Transform** section.
 You should see a property called **Rotation** with an **X**, **Y**, and **Z** value.